Expanding into project work and taking on bigger jobs doesn't require the hefty price tag of brand new software.

-Successful projects require effective monitoring of costs and resources used.
+Successful projects require effective monitoring of cost and resources used.

-Comprehensive business management software, will likely already have structures dedicated to overseeing project costs and resources used.
+Comprehensive business management software, will likely already have structures dedicated to overseeing project cost and resources used.

 simPRO, as an example, offers a number of features to help users review and compare important costs and resource data, and adjust budgets accordingly.